 ‘Exactly,’ says Erwin.
 ‘An English translation does not have the same duality.
 The uncertainty is a function of its native language.’

 Consider just that very first part; ‘donna danno’.
 This can be translated as ‘women damage’ but equally ‘women give’.
 ‘Danno’ is untranslatable here because its meaning is ambiguous.
-Add to this the certainty that this proverb was an oral tradition for a long time before it was ever written down, the ambiguity is even stronger.
+Add to this the certainty that this proverb was an oral tradition before it was ever written down, the ambiguity is even stronger.
 As it were.

-Ah, I say, so when I consider its meaning in isolation, any and all interpretations are possible and probable – it has superinterpretation – but by deploying the proverb in a context, I then impose one particular interpretation.
+‘Ah,’ I say, ‘so when I consider its meaning in Italian, any and all interpretations are possible and probable – one might say it has superinterpretation – but by translating it, I then impose a particular interpretation.’

 ‘That’s one way of looking at it,’ says Erwin.
 ‘I’m away this weekend, could you feed my cat?’